Online Garage Sale Fundraiser: A Modern Twist on a Classic

 2. Gather and organize items

 High-quality, well-photographed items attract more buyers.
+See great auction items for fundraisers for guidance on which item categories generate the highest bids at nonprofit auctions.
 Make sure everything is clean and clearly labeled.

 Categories that sell well